 Obviously Sproul Jr’s view rejects the very heart of this website, because our emphasis is on yielding to God as the source of all goodness and only goodness, and that that we can truly yield to Him, or truly resist His work in our hearts.
-Determinism makes nonsense of this – positing both that we cannot actually resist God’s work, and that every sin we commit is just as much a part of God’s will for us as every act of prayer and worship.
+Determinism makes nonsense of this – positing both that we cannot actually resist God’s work, and also that every sin we commit is as much a part of God’s will for us as every act of prayer and worship.

 THEOLOGICAL AND CULTURAL BACKGROUND OF MODERN CHRISTIAN DETERMINISTS

 It doesn’t take much probing to discover that virtually everyone in Sproul Jr’s group shares a theological allegiance to the 19th-century theologian Jonathan Edwards and to a very small and relatively modern group of other theologians.
 This group extols Edwards as a kind of genius and guru of spirituality.
 The reality is that his longevity, purported genius, and authority are negligible when compared to the depth and width of the Christian church over the last 2,000 years.
-Edward’s first revival was cut short by a wave of despondency as converts and allegedly revitalized Christians realized from his (erroneous) teaching on determinism and election the following hard realities: that it was essentially impossible to know if one was saved, any lack of fervor was a likely indication one was reprobate; their conversion false; their salvation impossible (Edward’s own uncle, a parishioner under his teaching, was among a wave of people who committed suicide in the wake of Edward’s “revival”).
+Edward’s first revival was cut short by a wave of despondency as converts and allegedly revitalized Christians realized from his (erroneous) teaching on determinism and election the following hard realities: that it was essentially impossible to know if one was saved, any lack of fervor was a likely indication one was reprobate; their conversion false, their salvation impossible (Edward’s own uncle, a parishioner under his teaching, was among a wave of people who committed suicide in the wake of Edward’s “revival”).
 I would no sooner embrace the totality of Edward’s deterministic paradigm than I would Nietzsche’s – another eminent philosopher – or Sam Harris’ – a well-known atheistic philosopher who denies the freedom of the will on similar grounds to Edwards.

 This group of Christian-determinist writers and preachers are also experts at self-promotion through mutual promotion; praising one another effusively, keeping all publicity flowing to their fellow determinists whom they know will reciprocate it, adept at cultivating mega-churches, and even distorting book sales to climb the best-seller lists.
-This encloses their followers in a carefully crafted echo-chamber.
+This often encloses their followers in a carefully crafted echo-chamber.

-After I journeyed out of this echo-chamber, I was astonished at how the rest of Christendom interacts with one another: they may disagree, but they do so honestly and with respect.
+After I journeyed out of this echo-chamber, I was astonished at how the rest of Christendom interacts with one another: they may disagree, but they generally do so honestly and with respect.
 Not so the Edwardians.

 EARLY CHURCH CONSENSUS CONDEMNS DETERMINISM

 This issue was already been dealt with by numerous early church fathers and councils.
 It had reared its head in the secular determinism of their era, and in religious heresies outside the church.
 The Christians were united in their opposition to it.
-It is fundamentally unChristian.
+It was viewed as fundamentally unChristian.
 It denies the relational love and freedom inherent in being made in the image of the Trinue God and invited into relationship with Him.

 In 529AD the Council of Orange declared,